Dethik/rock_paper_scissors/README.md

 #### *Co-Created By: Andrew Lawson*
 #### *Co-Created By: Zack Rutledge*
 #### *Co-Created By: Austin Landis*
-#### *Rock, Paper, Scissors With TDD*
+#### *Terminal-Based Rock, Paper, Scissors With TDD*

 * * *

 ## Description
 This is an application for learning TDD with ruby while attending Epicodus coding school.
-This app Might be un finished and does not represent my class mates or my own coding knowledge.
+Users can play rock, paper, scissors within the terminal by running `lib/rock_paper_scissors.rb` in the command line.
 * * *

 ## Technologies used